 Digestive problems are often linked to insufficient stomach acidity, poor eating habits, combining incompatible foods and stomach or intestinal infections.
 Indigestion often leads to abdominal pain, acid reflux, flatulence and diarrhea.
 Fresh-squeezed orange juice can help increase the acidity within your stomach and promote better digestion, but it should be consumed prior to eating and not combined with most foods.
 Drinking any acidic juices while experiencing acid reflux can aggravate symptoms.
-Consult with your doctor if you suffer from chronic indigestion.
+Consult with your doctor if you have chronic indigestion.

 Indigestion, also known as upset stomach or dyspepsia, has a variety of causes but lack of stomach acidity is a common culprit according to the book "Functional Biochemistry in Health and Disease."
 The acidity of your stomach should be at least 3 on the pH scale while food is in your stomach.
 A higher or more alkaline pH in your stomach does not allow sufficient breakdown carbohydrates or adequately prepare proteins and fat for digestion in your small intestine.
 Causes of inadequate acidity in your stomach include nutritional deficiency, poor dietary choices, food allergies, hormonal or electrolyte imbalance, infection, drug interactions, excessive stress, extreme fatigue and certain hereditary and acquired diseases.